2007 Sony Ericsson Open – Men's singles

 Novak Djokovic defeated Guillermo Cañas in the final, 6–3, 6–2, 6–4 to win the men's singles tennis title at the 2007 Miami Open.
-It was his first Masters singles title, and the first of an eventual record 38 Masters titles.
-He did not lose a single set in the entire tournament.
+It was his first Masters title, and the first of an eventual record 40 Masters titles.
+Djokovic did not lose a set during the tournament.
+Djokovic was the youngest men's singles champion in Miami Open history, until surpassed by Carlos Alcaraz in 2022.

 Roger Federer was the two-time defending champion, but lost in the fourth round to Cañas.

+This was the last Masters tournament to feature a best-of-five-sets final.

 Seeds

 All thirty-two seeds received a bye to the second round.